Kumarsanjeet1/DevOps/Computer Networking.md

           Examples of Protocols:- TCP/IP , UDP, e.t.c.

   #        ![image](https://user-images.githubusercontent.com/89514486/153749897-0ccef9d3-9df8-40ed-ae33-e1eb08657716.png)(Transmission Control Protocol)
+    :- The idea is it will ensure that the data will reach it's destination and it will not be corrupted on the ways.

 #          ![image](https://user-images.githubusercontent.com/89514486/153749939-e77402c4-a113-44df-b777-7070f7483f06.png)(User Datagram Protocol)
+    :- When you do not care about 100% of data is reaching or not whom ever want to send the data.
+                 For example- Video Conferencing.

 #          ![image](https://user-images.githubusercontent.com/89514486/153749964-1ab53c67-12ac-492c-8fef-beb70bbff344.png)(HyperText Transfer Protocol)
+    :- This the used by Web browser.
+It defined the format of the data is being transfer between Client and Servers.

 ![image](https://user-images.githubusercontent.com/89514486/153750027-b59b7c21-bae4-4c8f-bc86-dc2fadb6a7ec.png)